 So if you are eating two portions of oily fish in a week, you are probably ok.

-However, in the states, research has shown that only a third of the population manage this.
+However, in the States, research has shown that only a third of the population manages this.

 It is fair to think that the UK stats are going to be similar.